nityaaverma/Nitya_BluestampPortfolio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+# Starter Project Milestone - Weevil Eye

+**Don't forget to replace the text below with the embedding for your milestone video.
+Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**
+<iframe width="560" height="315" src="https://www.youtube.com/embed/MTQ2BYpMcPU?si=rvORzKBOlAVMeMWE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+For your first milestone, describe what your project is and how you plan to build it.
+You can include:
+- The Weevil Eye consists of a board connected and soldered to a transistors, four resistors, and 2 LED lights.
+- When the main resistor is slightly pressed, reistance is reduced and current flows through the LED lights and makes them light up.
+- A challenge I faced was making sure the LED lights were oriented correctly since they are polarized.
+The positive sides had to go together and the negative sides also had to go together.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.